Economics (Ph.D.)

 - capstone experience in major field (health economics, environmental economics or international economics);

-- an advisor willing to chair the student's dissertation committee and a viable dissertation topic.
+- naming an advisor willing to chair the student's dissertation committee and a viable dissertation topic.

 Code | Title | Credits |